-The Kennebec River estuary is an elongate, rock-bound estuary where the lower estuary (approximately 27 km from the mouth) is characterized by salt-water intrusion.
+The Kennebec River estuary is an elongate, rock-bound estuary where the lower estuary (approximately 16.8 mi (27 km) from the mouth) is characterized by salt-water intrusion.
 Semidiurnal tides have a mean range of 8 ft and a maximum spring range of 11.5 ft.
-The Kennebec River estuary has a strong ebb-current dominance that is produced primarily through spring snowmelt floods (freshets) (Fenster and FitzGerald 1996; Fenster et al. 2001).
-The unique geology, extreme discharge seasonality, and large tidal ranges create transport of coarse-grained sediment from the lower 17 mi of the river to the nearshore and coastal region of south-central Maine (Fenster and FitzGerald 1996; Fenster et al. 2001; FitzGerald et al. 2005).
-The Kennebec Estuary is one of the primary sources of freshwater to the Gulf of Maine with a discharge that ranges between 100 cubic meters per second ( $m^3/s$ ) and 4,000 $m^3/s$ (annual mean = 425 $m^3/s$ ) (Kistner and Pettigrew 2001).
+The Kennebec River estuary has a strong ebb-current dominance that is produced primarily through spring snowmelt floods (freshets) ((Fenster and FitzGerald 1996); Fenster et al. 2001).
+The unique geology, extreme discharge seasonality, and large tidal ranges create transport of coarse-grained sediment from the lower 17 mi of the river to the nearshore and coastal region of south-central Maine ((Fenster and FitzGerald 1996); Fenster et al. 2005; Fenster et al. 2001; FitzGerald et al. 2005).
+The Kennebec Estuary is one of the primary sources of freshwater to the Gulf of Maine with a discharge that ranges between 131 cy per second and 5,232 cy per second (annual mean = 556 cy per second) (Kistner and Pettigrew 2001).
 Freshwater annual discharge averages approximately 341 cy per second at the Kennebec River estuary mouth, but varies seasonally from summer and mid-winter low flows to early winter and late spring high flows (Fenster and FitzGerald 1996).
 Spring flood freshwater discharge can exceed average daily flows by an order of magnitude in the lower estuary (Stumpf and Goldschmidt 1992).